SO, WHAT IS SQUALANE!?

-As mentioned previously, squalane works well to give the majority of your skincare ingredients a boost, helping them to absorb well into the skin so you can really make the most of their benefits.
+Squalane works well to give the majority of your skincare ingredients a boost, helping them to absorb well into the skin so you can really make the most of their benefits.

-One of the reasons it gels SO well with the rest of your skincare ingredients is that its lightweight texture allows it to blend with them, rather than compete with or chemically interact with their make-up.
+One of the reasons it gels so well with the rest of your skincare ingredients is that its lightweight texture allows it to blend with them, rather than compete with or chemically interact with their makeup.

 SO, SHOULD I BE USING SQUALANE?